ROSbot XL - quick start

 ROSbot is basically a computer running Ubuntu, so let's open it like a standard PC.

-- Plug in a display with HDMI, mouse and keyboard into the USB port in the rear panel of ROSbot.
+- Plug in a display with HDMI, mouse and keyboard into the USB port on the rear panel of ROSbot.

 - Turn on the robot and wait until it boots.

-- Open Application Launcher (Husarion Logo in top-left corner) > System Tools > Terminator app.
+- Open the Application Launcher (Husarion Logo in the top-left corner) > System Tools > Terminator app.

-ROSbot's graphical desktop environment requires about 3 minutes to start during the first boot.
-The following ones require only about 1 minute after power on.
+ROSbot's graphical desktop environment requires about 2 minutes to start during the first boot.
+Subsequent boots require only about 1 minute after power on.

 Just like in the installation step, you can connect to your Jetson using the display:

-- Plug in a display with HDMI, mouse and keyboard into the USB port in the rear panel of ROSbot.
+- Plug in a display with HDMI, mouse and keyboard into the USB port on the rear panel of ROSbot.

 - Turn on the robot and wait until it boots.